vicNYC/Horus/Readme.md

 ## Alerting
 **Get Alerted by SLACK**
 <!-- Slack Notifications -->
 Leave out the uncertainty of whether your application is running normally or offbeat with the integration of recieving slack notification.
-When the processing time of any routes deviates from the ordinary processing time an automated slack message will be notified to your selected channel or direct message.
+When processing time of any routes results in a time greater than two standard deviations from the norm, an automated slack message will be notified to your select channel or direct message.

-In addtion, all routes processed will have the time taken stored in a non-relational database to have a running log of historic times for key performance metrics.
+In addtion, all routes processed will have the time taken stored in a non-relational database to have a running log of the historic times saved for further key performance metrics.

 **Metrics Shown in Notification**
 An alert will be sent out with these key metrics:
-    - which functionality is the root cause
+    - specific functionality of application that is causing the issue
     - time it took to fulfull the request
     - trailing average time for functionality to complete
     - standard deivation of the processing time for functionality to complete